-When working to complete and finish house basement, the ceiling commonly proves to be the most tedious task.
+When working to complete and finish the house basement, the ceiling commonly proves to be the most tedious task.
 Installing basement drywall ceiling is the most cost-effective techniques to cover the floor joists and beams, and finishing your basement ceiling properly.

 Basement Drywall Installation Process requires precise measurements and enough strength to undertake.
-Here are some of the steps to prepare dry basement ceiling for your house.
+Here are some of the steps to prepare a dry basement ceiling for your house.

 Measure the area :

 Before starting the process, make sure you have the correct measurements of the ceiling.
 Have the exact dimensions and then decide on the number of drywall sheets that are required.

 For basement drywall installation process you must have a surface which is free of oils and other substances.
 Choose a cleanser that is pH-neutral.
 Use a light-bristled scrub brush to scrub the walls.
 Rinse the walls with clean water and allow them to dry.
 Make sure that are no cracks and holes in the walls.
 Clean and repair all of the cracks and fixtures you located.
 Fill the cracks and small holes using joint sealant.

 Hang full sheets of drywall to the basement ceiling :

 Start from a corner of the basement and mark the position of the joists on the sheet.
 Have someone help you secure the drywall up to the basement ceiling, while you install it.
 Keep the drywall sheet in the desired place of the basement ceiling with one hand, and then drill with the other hand.
 Now drill into the joist.
 Move to the opposite corner and drill in another screw.
 When you have 3 or 4 bolts drilled, bring your hand down and drill in the other pins.

 Make cuts in Drywall and hang the cut pieces :